josetakeru/blobility-microservice/README.md

 <h1>TIER Blobility microservice</h1>

-This microservice gets all the objects of an AWS account's buckets within a given region and lists them on a website.
+This microservice gets all the objects of an AWS account's buckets within a given region and lists them on endpoint */list-objects* of your domain.

 ENV VARS that must be set: